patrickxchong/patrickxchong.com/src/posts/hide-discord-sidebar.md

 ## How did it come about?

 Hide Discord Sidebar a little tool I built to solve a small problem I had.
-It started when my partner and I started using Discord to streamline the conversations we have on various topics (music/food/tech/travel etc) and we didn't like the space taken up by the server and channel sidebars.
+I was using Discord to keep in touch with some friend groups and didn't like the space taken up by the server and channel sidebars.
 So I decided to give myself the opportunity to learn how to build a Chrome extension so that I can customize the Discord interface.
 The code itself is relatively simple.
 Just some CSS to minimize the channels sidebar initially and to expand it on hover, and a button that hides/shows the server sidebar with Javascript.

 ## Final Thoughts

-Fast forward to two years, Hide Discord Sidebar currently has 5000+ users (as of Oct 2020).
-Although it would require fixing whenever a Discord update breaks it (which happened around 3 times so far), maintaining the extension is relatively painless since I would consider the functionality of the extension to be complete (and so there's no need to build new features).
+Fast forward to two years, Hide Discord Sidebar currently has 10000+ users (as of Oct 2023).
+Although it would require fixing whenever a Discord update breaks it (which happens from time to time), maintaining the extension is relatively painless since I would consider the functionality of the extension to be complete (and so there's no need to build new features).

 ## Install Hide Discord Sidebar